Tomás Mejía: Second French Intervention

-Meanwhile Spain and Great Britain had come to agreements with the Juarez government and departed Mexico as they learned that France intended to overthrow the Mexican government and replace it with a monarchy.
-On May, 5, 1862 Charles de Lorencez's small expeditionary force was repulsed at the Battle of Puebla, and the French army retreated to Orizaba to await reinforcements.
+Meanwhile Spain and the United Kingdom had come to agreements with the Juárez government and departed Mexico as they learned that France intended to overthrow the Mexican government and replace it with a monarchy.
+On 5 May 1862 Charles de Lorencez's small expeditionary force was repulsed at the Battle of Puebla, and the French army retreated to Orizaba to await reinforcements.